I may earn a small commission if you buy a product or service through a link in this article at no extra cost to you.

 DreamHost offers this flexibility with affordable plans for shared hosting, VPS hosting, dedicated servers, and specialized WordPress hosting.

-So, whether you’re a beginner WordPress blogger, a seasoned Internet marketer, or a proud owner of a high-traffic e-commerce site, I can highly recommend DreamHost.
+So, whether you’re a beginner WordPress blogger, a seasoned Internet marketer, or a proud owner of a high-traffic e-commerce site, I recommend DreamHost.

 Thanks for an honest opinion.
 I like that you cleared the doubt that Dreamhost’s cPanel isn’t easy at all.